lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     *PROMISE did collect food frequency questionnaires, however this was done at the 3rd year visit while the fatty acids where measured at the baseline visit.
-    So while we could technically use these dietary intake data to help understand the fatty acid data, we could also obtain inaccurate or biased results because of the time separation.
+    So while we could technically use these dietary intake data to help understand the fatty acid data, we would likely obtain inaccurate or biased results because of the time separation.
-    We therefore decided to not analyze this data. {{maybe run analysis and mention it here?}}*
+    We therefore decided to not analyze this data.*

 3. Also, the discussion should mention and consider that blood samples were acquired after an overnight fast.
 Does fasting/fed state impact the correlation between TGFA composition and DNL?

-    *Excellent suggestion.
-We have included this in the discussion.*
+    *Excellent question.
+In the fed state, DNL would increase due to conversion of excess carbohydrates to fatty acids.
+This in turn would impact the composition of primarily the TGFA.
+In order to control for this source of variability in our cohort we only measured TGFA during fasting.
+We have included a brief description of this fed vs fasted state in the limitations section.*

 Minor comments.